mendix/cf-mendix-buildpack/README.md

 If you have any environment variable that starts with `APPDYNAMICS_`, the AppDynamics Java Agent will be configured for your application.
 At the moment only agent version 4.1.7.1 is available.
 After configuring these environment variables, restage your app for the agent to be enabled.

+Please note that AppDynamics requires Mendix 6.2 or higher.

 Data Snapshots